JoyfulReaper/RimWorld-ReplaceStuff/README.md

 # Replace Stuff: Performance Edition
 A performance-focused continuation and modernization of Replace Stuff for RimWorld.
 Upgrade buildings in-place without tearing apart your colony.
+> **⚠️ Project Status:** This project is currently in its early stages of development.
+While core systems are being actively refactored, please consider this pre-alpha/early work.
+Be sure to back up critical saves and report any bugs or edge cases on GitHub.
+>
 # The Vanilla Problem
 Upgrading your base in vanilla RimWorld can be frustrating.
 Want to replace a wooden wall with granite?
 Your colonists first tear down the old wall, leaving gaps in your defenses, exposing rooms to the outdoors, and potentially causing temperature problems or roof collapses.